Cave's homer, 4 RBIs help Twins complete sweep of Giants

 Giants starter Jakob Junis (4-4) gave up six earned runs and nine hits in 4 1/3 innings.
 The outing completed a rough month for Junis, who went 0-2 with a 7.13 ERA in five August starts.

-Brandon Crawford singled three times and drove in a run for the Giants, who have lost eight of 10 and ended an eight-game road swing 2-6.
+Brandon Crawford singled three times and drove in a run for the Giants, who have lost eight of 10 and ended a 2-6 road swing.

+"Not good enough, not up to anybody in this clubhouse's standards," said manager Gabe Kapler, whose team is 7 1/2 games out of the final wild-card spot in the NL.
+"We have to come back home and keep our heads down, keep grinding, keep working every day and understand that there's still time.
+And really fight and scratch and claw to stay in this thing."

 The lead changed hands five times before the Twins broke it open in the fifth.
 Max Kepler, Jose Miranda and Gio Urshela each had an RBI double before Cave drove in two more with another double.

-Kepler and Carlos Correa both went 2 for 4 with a double and an RBI for Minnesota.
-Correa was 8 for 12 with two runs and four RBIs in the series.
+Carlos Correa went 2 for 4 with a double and an RBI for Minnesota.
+He was 8 for 12 with two runs and four RBIs in the series.
+The star shortstop hasn't delivered the huge numbers some expected when he signed the largest free-agent contract in team history in March.
+But Baldelli sees signs that Correa is heating up at the right time.

+"Carlos is very much locked in right now.
+I think he's taking control of the at-bats when he steps up to the plate," Baldelli said.
+"I think he knows what he's trying to do and he's simply doing it.
+He's doing it over and over again.
+When you get consistently good at-bats like that, you know it's all coming together in a really nice way."

 TRAINER'S ROOM